loganpowell/up-for-windows-10-setup/README.md

 ### Hello world on AWS via Up

 1. First, verify the name of the target AWS profile `cat ~/.aws/credentials`
+2. Create a hello world project
-2. Create a new empty directory, change into it and `git init`
+  a.
+Create a new empty directory, change into it
+  b. `git init`
+  c. if you haven't yet, you'll need to set your global git environment (`git config --global user.email "you@example.com"` && `git config --global user.name "your name"`)
+  d. `git add .` && `git commit ...`
 3. `up`
 4. You'll be prompted: `No up.json found, create a new project?`
 5. Type "y" and enter